joelmeckert/get-isodate/README.md

-# get-isodate
+# Get-IsoDate
+Powershell function to get ISO 8601 datetime
+- Default is stdout
-Powershell function to get ISO 8601 datetime, optional colour output to console (NoNewLine, Write-Verbose, etc., on same line), pseudo-ISO 8601 Windows filename
+- '-c' for colour output to console (NoNewLine, Write-Verbose, etc., on same line)
+- '-f' for pseudo-ISO 8601 Windows filename